Letchworth Croquet Club

 No handicap restrictions.
 The format will be decided once the number of entrants is known

-Beginners GC High handicap
+GC Improvers handicap

 GC Doubles

 Open to pairs with a combined handicap of 8 and above and will be played in a best-of-three 13-point league.
 You can enter either as a pair or as an individual, in which case you will be allocated a partner.
 The format will be decided once the number of entrants is known.
-Competition to start when all (or most) other club competitions have been played

 Edward Martin:

-A one-day Handicap Singles Tournament on Bank Holiday Monday 26th May.
+A one-day Handicap Singles Tournament on Bank Holiday Monday 25th May.
 A maximum of 12 entries will be allowed.
 No handicap restrictions

 CE GC All-England Handicap Best of three 13-point games.
 Maximum handicap is 14.
 The format will be decided once the number of entrants is known.
 A minimum of four entries is required for this to run.
-All local matches to be completed by 16 June.
+All local matches to be completed by 14 June.
 The winner(s) go forward to Area/National Finals.

 Please, for all competitions: